 Keep in mind that One-Way ANOVA (and the t-tests) are comparing 1 FACTOR across multiple groups.
 The t-test compares 1 FACTOR across one or two groups (such as before/after, or two machines, or two operators, or now/past)

 A multivariate analysis is a tool that evaluates differences among 2 or MORE FACTORS and between multiple groups simultaneously.
 There are Two-Way and Three-Way ANOVA tools as well but again those are limited to 2 & 3 factors respectively.

-Factors are differences in things such as, but not limited to, parts produced (cant compare the production of pencils to the production of screws even if they run on similar machines), services delivered, time, different operating conditions, and customer requirements.
+Factors are differences in things such as, but not limited to, parts produced (its probably not a good idea to compare the production of pencils to the production of nails even if they run on similar machines), services delivered, time, different operating conditions, and customer requirements.

 Before jumping into a multivariate analysis, use ANOVA to focus on one factor at a time and learn from that analysis first, then use multivariate if something significant is found.

 Once the data is collected the ANOVA takes very little time and evaluating the factors in various ways only provides more and more insight as to their relationship.
 It is always better to have more than enough information, within reason, than not enough, especially when the analysis only takes a few minutes.

 Green Belt Program (1,000+ Slides)